chatwoot/docs/development/project-setup/twitter-setup.md

 ![apps](./images/twitter/apps.png)

-### Create a dev environment
+### Create a dev environment (required)

-Inorder for the DMs and Tweets to work in realtime, you need to set up Account Activity API dev environment as follows.
+In order for the DMs and Tweets to work in realtime, you need to set up Account Activity API dev environment as follows.
+A Twitter development environment is required for **all** installations of Chatwoot.

 URL: https://developer.twitter.com/en/account/environments